 Final Thoughts

-Cold outreach on LinkedIn for a referral is all about being direct, personal, and respectful of both your time and the recipient's.
-When done well, you should be able to secure a referral from someone within the company.
-In most cases, this extra edge might just land you an interview.
+Cold outreach on LinkedIn for a referral is all about being direct, personal, and respectful of both your time and the recipient’s.
+When done well, you can secure a referral from someone within the company.
+That extra edge might just land you an interview.